MrT3313/CREATE-ELECTRON-FOUNDATION/README.md

 ## 🚧 Project Status: BETA 🚧

+> [!WARNING]
+>
+> This project is in its early stages.
+> While it's ready for you to try out, expect breaking changes and incomplete features.
+> The best way to get these features implemented or improved is to participate 🙂

 > [!NOTE]
 >
 > [Known Issues](https://github.com/MrT3313/CREATE-ELECTRON-FOUNDATION/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen+%28label%3Abug+OR+type%3ABug%29)

-> [!WARNING]
-> This project is in its early stages.
-While it's ready for you to try out, expect breaking changes and incomplete features.
->
+**Platform Support:**

-> **Platform Support:** Currently, `create-electron-foundation` is developed and tested primarily on **macOS**.
+- `create-electron-foundation` was developed and tested on **macOS**.
->
+- **I have not done nearly enough testing on the final Electron production assets as I have been building towards local scaffolding first.**
-> **Windows** _(and **Linux** if I can get pewdiepie on the line...)_ support is planned for the future, but full functionality is not yet **guaranteed** on those platforms.
+- Windows _(and Linux if I can get pewdiepie on the line...)_ support is planned for the future, but full functionality is not **guaranteed** on those platforms.

 ## 👀 Prerequisites 👀

-- nvm
+- `nvm`
   To ensure compatibility and smooth development, it's generally recommended to use a Node.js version manager.
 These help you easily switch between Node.js versions as needed for different projects.

-  This project makefile management is strongly integrated with [**nvm**](https://github.com/nvm-sh/nvm) and it is recommended that you have it installed on your machine when interacting create-electron-foundation or its scaffolded assets.
+  This project management is strongly integrated with [**nvm**](https://github.com/nvm-sh/nvm) and it is recommended that you have it installed on your machine when using create-electron-foundation or its scaffolded assets.

-- make
+- `make`

-  This project uses [makefiles](https://opensource.com/article/18/8/what-how-makefile) to build & manage the project.
+  This project uses a [makefile](https://opensource.com/article/18/8/what-how-makefile) to build & manage the project.
 There can be issues with Node.JS installs vs NVM depending on when each were installed.

-  **Please investigate your own system to confirm you have the ability to run a makefile command.**

   > [!IMPORTANT]
   >
+  > Please investigate your own system to confirm you have the ability to run a makefile command.
-  > If you are unsure your system can run make commands please do not attempt to automatically install packages after scaffolding.
+  > If you are unsure please do not attempt to automatically install packages after scaffolding.

 ## What's Included?